The history of EENI - The School of International Business

 EENI open a branch for the Middle East and the MENA countries, led by Hazem El Sheik.

-In 2003, EENI joined the United Nations International Commission on Distance Learning.EENI (The Global Business School) is a certified member of the International Commission on Distance Learning (ECOSOC United Nations)
+In 2003, EENI joined the United Nations International Commission on Distance Learning.EENI (School of International Business) is a certified member of the International Commission on Distance Learning (ECOSOC United Nations)